rikyhidayat21/rikyhidayat21/README.md

 ## Hi there 👋, you can call me Riky!

 - 🔭 I’m currently working on PT Asia Sekuriti Indonesia as a Software Engineer
-- 🌱 I’m currently learning scripting language for backend development, thats so cool, I like it.
+- 🌱 I’m currently learning Golang as second language.
-- 👯 I’m looking to collaborate on fullstack using Next.js as main tools.
+- 👯 I’m looking to collaborate on open source.
 - 💬 Ask me about anything, I love to discuss about anything.

 ### Github Performance Overall